Benefits of Taking Prenatals Before TTC

 Although prenatal vitamins are a wonderful source of nutrients and minerals, they should not replace a multivitamin if you do not fall into one of these categories: women of reproductive age not preventing pregnancy, planning to TTC in the near future, actively TTC, pregnant, or breastfeeding.
 And while most of us want the benefit of beautiful hair, skin, and nails, these claims are unproven.
-Furthermore, long term use of prenatal vitamins can lead to toxicity of iron, vitamin A, and can even mask certain GI conditions.
+Furthermore, long-term use of prenatal vitamins can lead to toxicity of iron and vitamin A, and can even mask certain GI conditions.

 Optimizing before destination pregnancy